 - Select Text Separated By as the rollup Type

 - Select Contact ID as the source field

 - Step 1, Name the filter (e.g. Primary Contact) and set the rollup Limit to 1

-4) Optional: If you can have multiple primary contacts on your record, using the sort order functionality to change which contact is picked first.
-You might use created date, last modified date for example.
+- Step 2 is optional: If you can have multiple primary contacts on your record, using the sort order functionality to change which contact is picked first.
+You might use created date, or last modified date for example.

-2) Use workflow or process builder to identify when a prospect becomes a customer, and send an email to the primary contact thanking them for their order or introducing them to someone.
+- Use flow to identify when a prospect becomes a customer, and send an email to the primary contact thanking them for their order or introducing them to someone.

-3) If you use Opportunity Contact Roles and have a role of "Decision Maker" or "Primary", use that as criteria to automatically mark a contact as primary at the contact level.
+- If you use Opportunity Contact Roles and have a role of "Decision Maker" or "Primary," use that as criteria to automatically mark a contact as primary at the contact level.
 Thus, all these rollups fire from the Opportunity Contact Roles related list and you minimize data entry for your users.